ocornut/imgui/README.md

 One-off donations via PayPal:
 <br>[![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5Q73FPZ9C526U)

-**Dear ImGui is a bloat-free graphical user interface library for C++.
+Dear ImGui is a bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline enabled application.
 It is fast, portable, renderer agnostic and self-contained (no external dependencies).**

-**Dear ImGui is designed to enable fast iterations and to empower programmers to create content creation tools and visualization / debug tools (as opposed to UI for the average end-user).
+Dear ImGui is designed to enable fast iterations and to empower programmers to create content creation tools and visualization / debug tools (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal, and lacks certain features normally found in more high-level libraries.
-Within the scope of what it has to offer, working with Dear ImGui tends to be more efficient and less error prone than working with Qt, WPF, etc. by a significant order of magnitude.**

-Dear ImGui is particularly suited to integration in games, realtime 3D applications, fullscreen applications, embedded applications, or any applications on consoles platforms where operating system features are non-standard.
+Dear ImGui is particularly suited to integration in games engine (for tooling), realtime 3D applications, fullscreen applications, embedded applications, or any applications on consoles platforms where operating system features are non-standard.

 Dear ImGui is self-contained within a few files that you can easily copy and compile into your application/engine:
 - imgui.cpp